How You Can Help

 There are many different types of studies.
 Some might require you to complete a questionnaire, while others might need a sample of blood, urine, saliva, breast fluid, or breast tissue.
 Some studies might be clinical trials testing a new detection marker.
 You decide which studies you want to take part in.

 How will research change now that the Army of Women exists?

 Breast cancer research is often focused on killing the tumor cells.
 Much less attention is paid to how cancer starts and how to prevent it.
 Furthermore, most prevention research has been conducted in the lab — on cell lines and mice.
-The Army of Women will focus new attention on the need to unlock the key to what causes breast cancer by having women partner with scientists.
+The Army of Women will focus new attention on the need to unlock the key to what causes breast cancer by having women and men partner with scientists.

 Why do researchers want to study healthy women?

 Most basic research in breast cancer has been done in the laboratory and on animals, or with samples collected and stored from women with breast cancer.
 Researchers use animals and samples from a “tissue bank” because they don’t have ready access to healthy women.
 But what we learn from animals doesn’t always translate into how cancer develops in women, and tissue only from women with cancer may not help solve the puzzle of what caused the cancer.
 The Army of Women will allow researchers to conduct a wider array of studies and to solve the puzzle as to how breast cancer starts and how to stop it in women!

 How does the Army of Women help researchers?

 One of the biggest obstacles to conducting research on humans is finding people to participate in studies.
 Due to many factors, it is difficult and time-consuming and it can delay the start or progress of the study.
 The Army of Women provides a significant and cost-effective resource for researchers to find women and men who meet their study criteria, allowing them to move into the research phase much more quickly.

 How will you make sure that the research applies to all women?